giacar/telegram-channel-bot/README.en.md

 ## Functionality
 The bot allows you to take advantage of the following features:
-* Pubblishing of a new facebook post into a Telegram channel, including photos and photo-only post.
+* Pubblishing of a new facebook post into a Telegram channel, including photos/videos and photo-only/video-only post.
 * Interaction with the bot in order to get last post.
 * Possibility to customize the scraping choosing between RSS service, PIP library or both of them.

 ## To Do
 * ~~Integrate photos into posts and support photo-only posts.~~\
+* ~~Integrate videos into posts and support video-only posts.~~\
 \
 For other suggestions and reports you can open an issue from [here](https://github.com/giacar/telegram-channel-bot/issues).